 Natural remedies to treat gastrointestinal halitosis

 While gastrointestinal halitosis should be seen by a doctor, these natural remedies can make your digestive system healthier and control your uncomfortable symptoms.

-- Cover it, let it sit for 10 minutes and strain it.
+- Cover and let sit for 10 minutes and then strain

-- Remove the parsley branches and chew them for 3 minutes.
+- Firstly, remove the sprigs of parsley and chew them for 3 minutes

 - Juice of 1/2 lemon

 - Firstly, add the lemon juice to the warm water

 - Drink before breakfast and again in the afternoon

 4. Fennel seeds for gastrointestinal halitosis